 Andrew's artistry has taken him to South Africa, London, Korea, Mexico as well as many destinations within the United States for both performances and education opportunities.

-Over the past three summers, he has been proud to be a member of the Chineke!
+He has been a member of the Chineke!
 Orchestra including a performance at the 2017 BBC Proms.
 This ensemble is Europe’s first Black and Minority Ethnic orchestra, and was established to promote diversity and change within classical music by increasing representation and visibility for musicians of color.